akroshko/imagegrid-viewer/README.md

 Currently *imagegrid-viewer* has only been built on Debian Linux 10 (Buster).
 The dependencies are installed by:

-> $ sudo apt-get install libsdl2-dev libtiff-dev libpng-dev
+> $ sudo apt-get install libpng-dev libsdl2-dev libtiff-dev libzip-dev

 Then run `make` in the *imagegrid-viewer* directory to build.